-The selection process for the Medical Science bachelor programme* consists of two stages – a written test, and an interview to which the 192 applicants who performed best in the written test are invited.
-Based on the interviews, 80 candidates are selected for admission to the programme.
+The selection process for the Medical Science bachelor programme consists of two stages – a written test, and an interview to which at least 240 applicants who performed best in the written test are invited.
+Based on the interviews, 114 candidates are selected for admission to the programme.
 This intensive process enables us to select the most qualified candidates from the large pool of applicants.
 The selection process is conducted in English and takes place over two days.

 Applicants are only invited to take part in the selection process if they: